 We took out a loan to buy a couple ice cream cones, but that’s all.
 Window shopping with family was pleasant in the unusual atmosphere.

 The train circles the town on a 1.5 mile track.
 While chugging along the conductor tells stories about the city of Goldfield, the Superstition Mountains, and the desert area in general.
 If you’re lucky (unlucky?) he’ll yowl some Lady GaGa for you.

 The best view of the town is halfway around the track when the Superstitions backdrop the city.
 The train also passes by some of the old mining machinery and an assortment of cacti.
 Along the way you will suffer bad jokes and bad grammar.
 Of the $20 three-pack of attractions, the train ride was the least interesting.
-Regardless, the three tours combine for a good value and give you most of the historical information.
+Regardless, the three tours combine for a good value and give you most of the history.

 We want to tell you a secret… this is the best thing to do in Goldfield Ghost Town.
-Trouble is, the Superstition Mountains aren’t in Goldfield, they are basically across the street.
+Trouble is, the Superstition Mountains aren’t in Goldfield, they are across the street.
 Lost Dutchman State Park costs $10 to enter, but that is a small fee for access to the best hikes in the Phoenix area.

 The Siphon Draw Trail is spectacular, perhaps the single best hike you’ll find in the region.
-In the above photo, on the far right side you’ll see you can hike around the large mountain face that dominates the landscape.
+In the above photo on the far right side, you’ll see you can hike around the large mountain face that dominates the landscape.
 If you push far enough you can make it to the top of the “Flatiron”, which is the highest peak you can see in the upper-right corner.

 The mountain is so massive and interesting that it is hard to take your eyes off of it.
 Beware of loose rocks — it’s easy to stumble along while admiring the scenery.